fpaschos/butterfly-lady/IMPLEMENTATION_SUMMARY.md

   - Solution: Test in a single server first
 - Docker needs to rebuild for code changes (production)
   - Solution: Use dev compose for development
-- No database migrations yet
-  - Solution: Will implement in Phase 4

 ## 🎯 Success Criteria